Employment Relations Act 2000: To show fidelity

 Employers may also try to prevent employees competing with them after the employee has left the company by including restraint of trade provisions in the employment agreement.
 However these provisions are only enforceable if a court decides they are reasonable in terms of the parties' interests and the public interest.
 In an unreported case in September 2007, the Employment Relations Authority decided that a clause that prevented a hair stylist from soliciting or dealing with any customers from his old workplace for 3 months after he had left his old workplace, was reasonable.
-The stylist's new workplace was 50 meters from the old one.
+The stylist's new workplace was 50 metres from the old one.

 Drug testing

 Employers can unilaterally introduce drug testing in the workplace if it is "reasonable" and the employer should consult with employees before introducing the policy.
 Two useful cases on drug testing in the NZ workplace are NZ Amalgamated Engineering and Manufacturing Union v Air New Zealand Ltd and MUNZ and Ors v TLNZ and Anor.

 In NZAE&MU v AirNZ the Employment Court said that employees engaged in "safety-sensitive" areas, such as flying planes, could be drug tested.
 In MUNZ and Ors v TLNZ and Anor the Employment Court said the drug testing policy must be "reasonable in all the circumstances".